HTTPArchive/almanac.httparchive.org/src/content/en/2020/resource-hints.md

 ### The `crossorigin` attribute

-With `preload` and `preconnect` resources that have CORS enabled, such as fonts or images, it's important to include the `crossorigin` attribute, in order for the resource to be properly used.
+With `preload` and `preconnect` resources that have CORS enabled, such as fonts, it's important to include the `crossorigin` attribute, in order for the resource to be properly used.
 If the `crossorigin` attribute is absent, the request will follow the single-origin policy thereby making the use of preload useless.

 The latest trend indicates that by using `preload` with the `crossorigin` attribute we have 34% anonymous (or equivalent) cases, and 0.43% use-credentials cases.
 This has evolved in conjunction with the increase in font-preloading mentioned earlier.